How Does a Contact-Start Plasma Cutter Work? Pros & Cons

 When weighing the pros and cons of plasma cutting systems, it’s important to contemplate the distinct operational mechanisms of contact-start and pilot arc systems.

 Contact-start plasma cutters initiate their arc by touching the electrode to the material, creating a high-voltage spark.
 This process can result in a slight delay as the arc stabilizes, and it tends to wear down consumables faster.
-Additionally, contact-start systems generate more electromagnetic interference (EMI), which might disrupt nearby sensitive electronics.
+Additionally, older high-frequency contact-start systems can generate more electromagnetic interference (EMI), which might disrupt nearby sensitive electronics.

 In contrast, pilot arc systems create a small arc within the torch before engaging the workpiece.
 This feature allows for cleaner starts and enhanced performance on surfaces with contaminants like paint or rust.